lendroidproject/nft-vault-fractionalization-contracts/README.md

 # b20-contracts
-Smart contracts for the B20 project
+Smart contracts for the B.20 project

 ## Framework
 This branch consists of (simplified versions of) 4 main smart contracts:

 1. `SimpleVault.sol` -> Collector locks their NFTs.
 Vault ownership is transferred to successful bidder from the Buyout process.
 2. `SimpleMarket.sol` -> Collector sells ERC20 Token0s representing the Vault, by accepting ERC20 Token1 as payment.
+No individual cap.
+3. `SimpleMarket2.sol` -> Collector sells ERC20 Token0s representing the Vault, by accepting ERC20 Token1 as payment.
+Has individual cap.
-3. `SimpleBuyout.sol` -> Anyone can bid for the Vault using ERC20 Token2.
+4. `SimpleBuyout.sol` -> Anyone can bid for the Vault using ERC20 Token2.
 Anyone can stake Token0 to prevent the buyout.
-4. `SimpleRedeem.sol` -> Post-buyout, Token0 holders can exchange their Token0 for Token2.

 All the contracts in this repository have been written in Solidity v0.7.5